About the Youth Employment and Training Programme (YETP)

 How many courses may I take?

 Why am I only required to choose a service provider on the application form?
-How can I enrol on pre-employment training courses?
+How can I enrol in training courses?

 The Programme Office would assign you to a service provider for rendering case management services to you with reference to your choice of service provider and district on the application form, as well as the trainee capacity of the service provider of your choice.
 The service provider will arrange you a case manager who will conduct an initial screening with you.

-Can I enrol on pre-employment training courses on my own?
+Can I enrol in training courses on my own?

 Your case manager will introduce you to the objectives and various kinds of services of YETP; and assist you to formulate a suitable training and career plan.
-Your case manager will also discuss with you suitable pre-employment training courses offered by YETP and assist you to enrol on the courses.
+Your case manager will also discuss with you suitable training courses offered by YETP and assist you to enrol in the courses.

 Do I need to go through any examinations when taking training courses under YETP?